chintan992/React-Video-Player/README.md

 - **User Reviews and Ratings**: Allow users to rate and review movies and series.
 Display aggregated ratings and reviews from TMDB and other users.
 - **Social Sharing:** Enable users to share their favorite content on social media platforms.
 Integrate with social media APIs to allow users to log in with their social accounts.
 - **Trending and Popular Content:** Display trending and popular movies and series based on global or regional data.
 Use TMDB's trending API to fetch real-time data.
+- **Search**: Enable users to search for movies, series, and actors.
+Use TMDB's search API to fetch relevant results.
+- **Dark Mode**: Implement a dark mode feature for users to switch between light and dark themes.

 ---